stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 Also, see how easy it is to express in the type declaration, that we only plan to return the `head` of non-empty vectors, and that therefore there is no need to wrap the result in a `Maybe`.
-The `Nil` case is impossible, since `Nil` has type `Vect 0 a`, which does not agree with the expected type of `head`'s argument.
-We can be explicit about such impossible cases (this is sometimes necessary in order to help Idris verify that we covered all cases):
+The `Nil` case is impossible, since `Nil` has type `Vect Z a`, which does not agree with the expected type of `head`'s argument.
+We can be explicit about such impossible cases (this is sometimes necessary in order to help Idris verify that we covered all cases).
+As shown in the next code snippet, I'll insert explicit `impossible` cases most of the time in these tutorials.
+Feel free to try out yourself, when they are actually necessary.

 ```idris
 tail : Vect (S n) a -> Vect n a